camdenmcgath/SMF-Toolbar/README.md

 sheet.
 If any stocks have not yet been added to the sector sheet, their tickers are appended to the sector sheet  to be sorted.

 ## Contributing
-See issues for features that need to be added.
+See the projects tab for items to be worked on and for the progress of development.